 Why You Need Stillness

-I doubt you need convinced that you need some measure of what I am describing in your life.
+I doubt you need convincing that you need some measure of what I am describing here.
 As I have shared about this topic with others, they inevitably say, “Oh, I so need that in my life!
 How do I start?”

 Nevertheless, here are three of my own reasons for practicing the discipline of stillness: